aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells now provides the [**Style::QuotePrefix**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getquoteprefix/) property to find if the cell value starts with a single quote mark.
-Before this property, there was no way to distinguish between strings like sample and 'sample etc.
+Before this property, there was no way to distinguish between strings like `sample` and `'sample`, etc.

 {{% /alert %}}

-The following sample code explains that the strings like sample and 'sample cannot be differentiated with [**Cell::GetStringValue**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/getstringvalue/) property.
-Therefore we must use [**Style::QuotePrefix**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getquoteprefix/) property to distinguish them.
+The following sample code demonstrates that strings like `sample` and `'sample` cannot be differentiated using the [**Cell::GetStringValue**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/getstringvalue/) property.
+Therefore, we must use the [**Style::QuotePrefix**](https://reference.aspose.com/cells/cpp/aspose.cells/style/getquoteprefix/) property to distinguish them.

 ```cpp
 #include <iostream>